novoda/simple-easy-xml-parser/benchmark/README.md

-Attempting to find otu which dahm XML parser to use!
+Attempting to find out which dahm XML parser to use!

 Run the main method inside `XmlParsingBenchmark.java` and wait for the results.